LT-Kerrigan/opengl_expmts/Readme.md

 #opengl experiments / demos

-A repository to put play-around ideas (good and bad), semi-finished projects, and volatile software.
+A repository to put play-around ideas (good, bad, and crazy), semi-finished projects, and volatile software.

 ## contents